fguillen/RubyInFantasyGames/UnicornsDontLikeLava/README.md

 ## Instructions

-Press space to jump and left and right cursors to control the movement to land in upper platforms until reach the rainbow in the top.
+Press space to jump and left and right cursors to control the movement to land in upper platforms until reach the rainbow in the top... before the lava reach you!

 ## How to run